 Yellow Zone: Call your doctor.
 Your symptoms are changing.

-You have new or increased shortness of breath.
+You're experiencing new or worsening shortness of breath.

-You have sudden weight gain, such as more than 2 to 3 pounds in a day or 5 pounds in a week.
+You've gained a lot of weight in a short period of time, such as 2 to 3 pounds per day or 5 pounds per week.
 (Your doctor may suggest a different range of weight gain).

 You have increased swelling in your legs, ankles, or feet.